Buellton, California: Transportation

 Amtrak Thruway buses offer daily service to/from 237 East Highway 246 to Santa Barbara station, where they connect to Amtrak and FlixBus.

 Activities

 OstrichLand USA

 OstrichLand USA is a 33 acre ostrich and emu farm located in the Buellton area.
 Visitors can view and feed the animals.

+The Hitching Post II

+In 2004, the U.S. film Sideways prominently featured the Buellton restaurant, launching it as a renown eatery for visitors touring the local wine region.
+"Sideways Fest" is an annual three-day event hosted by the Sta.
+Rita Hills Wine Alliance celebrating the anniversary of the movie's filming in the Santa Ynez Valley.